 A Gettysburg tradition during which students gather with their friends and head to Servo for a full Thanksgiving dinner extravaganza: unlimited turkey, mashed potatoes, stuffing, pumpkin pie and more.
 The best part is that your professors serve the meal!

-The Twilight Walk welcomes first-year students into alumni status upon completion of their first academic semester at the College.
+Twilight Hour welcomes first-year students into alumni status upon completion of their first academic semester at the College.

 At the heart of the mission of Gettysburg College is the fact that we are a residential campus.
 If you’re curious about different housing styles after your first year, take a look at the Upperclass Residence Halls.